-• A minimum blasting exclusion zone of 500 m applies for persons;

-- Pre-blast inspections are undertaken to ensure that no persons, property or livestock are at risk from blasting; - Sentries are posted on all access points to ensure that there is no possible access to the blasting exclusion zone; - No blasting will occur within 500 m of Private Receivers without consultation with relevant landholders; - Prior to carrying out any blasting within 500 m of a public road or railway, WCPL will obtain written approval from MWRC (in respect of Ulan-Wollar Road and Wollar Road) and ARTC (in respect of the Gulgong-Sandy Hollow railway).
-Refer to Section 5.3 for further details; - When blasting within 1km of Aboriginal rock art sites (in particular Site 72) WCPL will monitor blast impacts to maintain the structural integrity of the sites; - When blasting within 1km of Aboriginal heritage sites within the Munghorn Gap Nature Reserve (Table 10) WCPL will monitor blast impacts to maintain the structural integrity of the sites; - Monitoring of blasts within in Pit 8 at the Historical Mine Adit; - Development and ongoing review of "site laws" (site-based prediction equations) for ground vibration and airblast overpressure; - Notification of blasting times provided to closest Private Receivers on request; - Manage misfires in a safe manner and in accordance with BMgtP; and - Visual monitoring of all of blasts with video records of significant blasts.
+- A minimum blasting exclusion zone of 500 m applies for persons; - Pre-blast inspections are undertaken to ensure that no persons, property or livestock are at risk from blasting; - Sentries are posted on all access points to ensure that there is no possible access to the blasting exclusion zone; - No blasting will occur within 500 m of Private Receivers without consultation with relevant landholders; - Prior to carrying out any blasting within 500 m of a public road or railway, WCPL will obtain written approval from MWRC (in respect of Ulan-Wollar Road and Wollar Road) and ARTC (in respect of the Gulgong-Sandy Hollow railway).
+Refer to Section 5.3 for further details; - When blasting within 1km of Aboriginal rock art sites (in particular Site 72) WCPL will monitor blast impacts to maintain the structural integrity of the sites; - When blasting within 1km of Aboriginal heritage rock shelter sites within the Munghorn Gap Nature Reserve (Table 4-4) WCPL will monitor blast impacts to maintain the structural integrity of the sites; - When blasting within 1km of Aboriginal heritage rock shelter sites associated with Rocky Hill buffer zone (Table 4-4), WCPL will monitor blast impacts to maintain the structural integrity of the sites; - Monitoring of blasts within in Pit 8 at the Historical Mine Adit; - Development and ongoing review of "site laws" (site-based prediction equations) for ground vibration and airblast overpressure; - Conduct a Signature Hole Blast Program (or equivalent) to provide additional information to assist with Blast Design principles for vibration control prior to approaching the Rocky Hill buffer zone area; - Notification of blasting times provided to closest Private Receivers on request; - Manage misfires in a safe manner and in accordance with BMgtP; and - Visual monitoring of all of blasts with video records of significant blasts.